Jasper1467/IGO_Hook/README.md

 # IGO_Hook

-Header only library for hooking functions using EA's IGO (In-Game Advertising Optimization) API.
+Header only library for hooking functions by using EA's IGO (In-Game Advertising Optimization) API.